lennyleadership/spiritual_notes/content.en/docs/31_jesus_life/14_virgin_birth.md

 Now, not surprisingly, this introduction created a great deal of controversy.
 Was Pastor Stanley really suggesting that events like the virgin birth are inconsequential to Christianity?
 To defend his statements, Stanley said to The Washington Post,

 <div class = "quote">
-Anyone who listens to all three [sermons in the series] will know that I stand firmly within the orthodox Christian tradition regarding the incarnation of Jesus — including the birth narratives as presented [in] Matthew and Luke.1
+Anyone who listens to all three [sermons in the series] will know that I stand firmly within the orthodox Christian tradition regarding the incarnation of Jesus — including the birth narratives as presented [in] Matthew and Luke.<a id="1_ref" href = "#1">[1]</a>
 </div>

 Now, Stanley may believe the events surrounding Christ’s birth.
 Indeed, he treats them as history throughout his three-part sermon series.
 But his introduction certainly implies that belief in the events described in Matthew and Luke are up for debate.
 Is he right in saying that only the Resurrection matters and how Jesus came into the world isn’t really a matter of concern?